pablo-alcaniz/encrypter/README.md

 # Installation
 1. Do a git clone of the repository in your prefered directory.
 2. In linux systems you can run the binary located in .../simple-encrypter/dist/encrypter/
 3. In other systems you can just run the Python file "encrypter.py".
-You may need to install the `cryptocode` library.
+You may need to install the `cryptocode` python library.

 # Usage
 When you run the programm it will show you a dialoge.
 You only have to follow the instructions.